 We achieve this goal through our Strategic Integrated Work PlanSM (SIWPSM), developed in close collaboration with you – the client.
 You know what you need to do and where you can improve—the SIWP provides a rational framework for organizing, prioritizing, and communicating these project plans to gain accountability and achieve maximum results.

 The culmination of the SIWP process is a dynamic operating system that enables reliable cost reduction, and an actualized client team ready to sustain gains and apply this methodology to new projects moving forward.

-SIWP engagements already initiated or completed have generated annualized savings ranging from $17M to $40M in cost reduction on an individual basis for hospital clients ranging in size from 400 to 900 beds.
+SIWP engagements already initiated or completed have generated annualized savings ranging from $17M to $40M in cost reduction on an individual basis for hospital clients from 400 to 900 beds.

 The Strategic Integrated Work PlanSM (SIWPSM)

 The SIWP employs a comprehensive approach to evaluate an organization’s structure, processes, and outcomes.
 With this approach in mind, we begin asking questions such as, “Do we have the right structure and alignment to support the client’s mission, vision, and values, as well as the short- and long-term goals?”